 Our Student Responsibility Guidelines include "Show respect and pride for school property".
 Throughout the year, we will be teaching our students to take pride in keeping the building and equipment as neat as possible.
-Students will be required to pay for damages to school property.
+Students may be required to pay for damages to school property or provide restitution before, during, or after the school day (e.g., cleaning in the cafeteria/hallways, cleaning windows, picking up trash).